NEMA connector: NEMA 11

-NEMA 11 series devices are three-wire, three-pole, non-grounding devices for 3-phase 250-volt equipment and designs for 20-amp (11-20), 30-amp (11-30), and 50-amp (11-50) parts are specified by NEMA.
+NEMA 11 series devices are three wire, three-pole, non-grounding devices for 3-phase 250-volt designs and equipment parts are specified by NEMA for 20-ampere (11-20), 30-ampere (11-30), and 50-ampere (11-50) devices.

 NEMA 12

-NEMA 12 series devices are three-wire, three-pole, non-grounding devices for 3-phase, 480-volt equipment.
+NEMA 12 series devices are three wire, three-pole, non-grounding devices for 3-phase, 480-volt equipment.
 According to NEMA, this is "reserved for future configurations", so no designs for this series exist and no devices have been manufactured.

 NEMA 13

-NEMA 13 series devices are three-wire, three-pole, non-grounding devices for 3-phase, 600-volt equipment.
+NEMA 13 series devices are three wire, three-pole, non-grounding devices for 3-phase, 600-volt equipment.
 According to NEMA, this is "reserved for future configurations", so no designs for this series exist and no devices have been manufactured.

 NEMA 14

-The NEMA 14 devices are four-wire grounding devices (hot-hot-neutral-ground) available in ratings from 15 to 60 A. The voltage rating is 250 V. Of the straight-blade NEMA 14 devices, only the 14-30 and 14-50 are in common use.
-The 14-30 is used for electric clothes dryers, the 14-50 is used for electric cooking ranges, and either may also be used for home charging of electric vehicles.
+These sockets and plugs are four prong (see receptacle chart above) grounding devices (hot–hot–neutral–ground) available in ratings from 15 to 60 A. The voltage rating is 250 V. Of the straight-blade NEMA 14 devices, only 14-50 and 14-30 are in common use and either may be used for home charging of electric vehicles.
+The 14-30 is limited to 30 amperes (24 amperes continuous) and used mainly for some electric clothes dryers and some electric cooking stoves.
 The NEMA 14 connectors are essentially the replacements for the older NEMA 10 connectors described above, but with the addition of a dedicated grounding connection.

 All NEMA 14 devices offer two hots, a neutral, and a ground, allowing for both 120 and 240 V when supplied by split-phase power, or 120 and 208 V if the supply is three-phase.
 The 14-30 has a rating of 30 A, and an L-shaped neutral blade.
 The 14-50 has a rating of 50 A, and a straight neutral blade sized so that it does not mate with 14-30 connectors.